 Tuition fees are set annually by LCC's Board of Directors.
-The fee structure takes into consideration the costs of university operations, the amount of donation support received by LCC, and the fees charged by similar institutions.
+The fee structure considers the costs of university operations, the amount of donation support received by LCC, and the fees charged by similar institutions.

-RULES FOR COMMON TUITION FFFS
+RULES FOR COMMON TUITION FEES